List of Everton F.C. seasons

 The following lists Everton's League performances, top goalscorers and average attendances from 1888, when the Football League was formed, to the end of the most recent completed season.
 For a more detailed history see History of Everton F.C.

 The 98 full seasons in the 20th century were reduced to 87 deducting the war years.
 Everton competed in 83 top flight seasons in the 20th century, the highest of any club.
 Everton averaged a top flight position of 8.15.
 Everton were founder members of the Football League in 1888 and were champions of it for the first time in 1891.
 By the time World War II broke out in 1939, they had been league champions five times and had fielded some of the biggest names in English football, including goalkeeper Ted Sagar and forwards Dixie Dean and Tommy Lawton.
-In Everton's title-winning season of 1927–28, Dean scored a record 60 league goals in a single season – which has not been matched in this country since.
+In Everton's title-winning season of 1927–28, Dean scored a record 60 league goals in a single season – still an English record.

 Everton originally played at Anfield until a dispute with their landlord in 1892 saw the club exit the ground, which was re-occupied by the newly formed Liverpool, who gradually became Everton's fierce local rivals.
-Everton, meanwhile, settled into nearby Goodison Park, where they have played ever since, in spite of a series of plans since the late 1990s to relocate the club to a new stadium.
+Everton, meanwhile, settled into nearby Goodison Park, where they played until the end of the 2024-25 season, moving to the Hill Dickinson Stadium at the start of the 2025-26 season.

-Everton hold the record of playing most seasons in the top flight of English football, only ever playing four seasons out since the creation of the Football League in 1888.
-The club have played at the top level continuously since 1954, with only Arsenal having a longer unbroken run at the highest level.
+Everton hold the record of playing most seasons in the top flight of English football, only playing four seasons outside the first tier since the creation of the Football League in 1888.
+The club have played at the top level continuously since 1954; only Arsenal have a longer unbroken run at this level.

-After World War II, Everton's first major success came in 1963, when the league title was won under the management of Harry Catterick, who added another league title to Everton's honours list in 1970 as well as the FA Cup in 1966.
+After World War II, Everton's first major success came in 1963, when they won the league title under the management of Harry Catterick, who also added another league title to Everton's club honours in 1970, as well as the FA Cup in 1966 and two Charity Shields in 1963 and 1970.

-Another golden era at Everton prevailed after the appointment of Howard Kendall as manager in 1981.
-Everton won the FA Cup in 1984 and were league champions in 1985, when they also won their first European trophy in the shape of the European Cup Winners' Cup.
-Another league title followed in 1987.
+Another golden era at Everton prevailed, after the appointment of Howard Kendall as manager in 1981.
+Everton won the FA Cup in 1984 and became league champions in 1985, when they also won their first European trophy in the shape of the European Cup Winners' Cup.
+Another league title in 1987 and three consecutive Charity Shields in 1984, 1985 and 1986 also followed.
+Everton also won a fourth consecutive Charity Shield in 1987, under the management of Colin Harvey.

-Everton's only major trophy since 1987 came in 1995 when they won the FA Cup under the management of Joe Royle, who like Kendall had been with the club during his playing career.
-Since the formation of the FA Premier League in 1992, their highest league finish was fourth place in 2005 and on one occasion (1998) they finished one place above the relegation zone, only avoiding relegation on goal difference.
+Everton's only trophies after 1987 came in 1995 when they won the FA Cup and the Charity Shield under the management of Joe Royle, who, like Catterick, Kendall and Harvey had also been with the club during his playing career.
+Since the formation of the FA Premier League in 1992, their highest league finish has been 4th in 2005; on three occasions (1998, 2004 and 2023), they have finished 17th, one place above the relegation zone.